sandialabs/InterSpec/target/patches/README.md

 During the installation of Node.js, you can choose to install the [Chocolatey](https://chocolatey.org/) package manager; this will install the necessary Visual Studio command line compiler tools to install things (i.e., you dont need a full install of MSVC).
 You also need to install CMake, most easily from https://cmake.org/download/.

-The InterSpec build files are setup to use the MSVC static runtime - it is highly suggested to compile boost, Wt, zlib from from source, following these instructions.
+The InterSpec build files are setup to use the MSVC static runtime - it is highly suggested to compile boost, Wt, zlib and optionally Ceres Solver and Eigen, from from source, following these instructions.

 From the Visual Studio 2019 "x64 Native Tools Command Prompt":